dainank/fontys-blockchain/blockchain-cli/README.md

 - with proof of work:
     1. mine hash starting with ```0000``` (SHA-256)
     2. store reference of previous block's hash
     3. Add data and metadata

+The proof of work is a more realistic demo of a blockchain since essentially any blockchain in production has the proof of work functionality in place.
+It is recommended to first look through ```blockchain.ts``` before attempting to understand the ```bcProofOfWork.ts``` (duplicate comments are not carried over).

 # Links